CLI options in the Selenium Grid

 java -jar selenium-server-<version>.jar hub

-Start the Node with downloads path specified
+Start the Node with manage downloads enabled

-java -jar selenium-server-<version>.jar node --downloads-path /usr/downloads
+java -jar selenium-server-<version>.jar node --enable-managed-downloads true

-• The endpoint to GET from is /session/<sessionId>/se/file?filename=
+• The endpoint to GET from is /session/<sessionId>/se/files.

 • The session needs to be active in order for the command to work.